ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IObjectLaserEnvironment.rst

 IObjectLaserEnvironment
 =======================

-.. py:class:: IObjectLaserEnvironment
+.. py:class:: ansys.stk.core.stkobjects.IObjectLaserEnvironment

    object

    Provide access to the properties and methods defining the laser environment for an object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IObjectLaserEnvironment

 Overview
 --------